ricdikulous/imx-unity-game-lessons/lessons/01-install-the-immutable-unity-sdk/README.md

-# Lesson: Install Immutable Unity SDK
+# Lesson 1: Install Immutable Unity SDK

 Welcome to the "Install Immutable Unity SDK" lesson.
 In this tutorial, we will guide you through the process of installing the Unity Immutable SDK into your Unity project.
 Let's get started.